-The Royal Veterinary College is the largest and longest-established vet school in the English-speaking world and is a college of the University of London.
+The Royal Veterinary College is the UK's largest and longest-established independent vet school and is a Member Institution of the University of London.

 As one of the world's leading specialist veterinary and biological science research institutions, the RVC brings together talented individuals; all of whom share a passion for human and animal health and welfare.

-- The RVC has been ranked as the world’s number one veterinary school in the prestigious QS World University Rankings 2019.
+- The RVC is ranked as the top veterinary school in the world in line with the QS World University Rankings by subject, 2022.

 The College owns and manages the London BioScience Innovation Centre; which was London's first centre for early stage life science companies.
 This puts the College at the heart of biotechnology and other biomedical research in London and opens doors for research collaboration.